weitblick-muenster/wb-infoabend/README.md

 ## Deployment

 The latest changes in the project should be on the `master` branch.
 The default branch for deployments is `gh-pages`.
-Commits made to this branch are going to be deployed by the system.
+Do not commit to this branch, the latest changes are going to be pushed during the deployment step.

-In order to deploy the latest changes, run the following script:
+In order to deploy the latest changes, checkout to the `master` branch, `fetch & pull` and run the following script:

 ```bash
 # generate static project in dist/ folder